9.2 The metaphorical language of record reviews

 My colleagues and I are always impressed at how quickly Chinese students respond to the styles and fashions thrown at them when they come to a sophisticated European city, and how quickly their personalities emerge.
 (Apr 2019, 21)

-These examples may be shocking to white people who consider themselves free of racism (on this delusion see DiAngelo) but they will hardly be news to people of colour who have to put up with this sort of thing all the time.
+These examples may be shocking to white people who consider themselves free of racism (on this delusion see DiAngelo) but they will hardly be news to people who have to put up with this sort of thing all the time.
 By now, though, it should be obvious and unsurprising when viewed in the context of the delusions and behaviours we’ve already seen in chapters 6 and 7.
 At its root the context is the society whose values WCM performs and upholds.
 Brought up to see white culture as superior and classical music as one of its most complex and skilled manifestations, the WCM establishment would have to think long and hard not to assume that those brought up outside the culture are likely to be inferior in their performance of it.
-Thus non-white musicians have to prove their qualification for membership by playing normatively even more persuasively: to be musically whiter than white.
+Thus BAME musicians have to prove their qualification for membership by playing normatively even more persuasively: to be musically whiter than white.
 The idea that East Asian or indeed any performers have a right to different kinds of musicianship with different norms (just as western musicians practised different musicianships 100 years ago, documented on early recordings) seems not to be conceivable.

 Cultural imperialism, white supremacy and patriarchy are wholly consistent with a set of beliefs in which an elite culture reproduces itself through passing on as exactly as possible a set of values which it claims have remained unchanged since at least the 18th century (Bach to Birtwistle).
-While musical practices have in fact changed hugely (as recordings show, ch.
-3 above), it would seem that attitudes have not, at least not enough to shake the structural oppressions at work here.
-This is still an unforgiving culture in which disobedience is punished and in which you are either aristocracy (composer, gatekeeper) or servant (performer), masculine or effeminate, white or non-white; and then within that, musical or unmusical, normative or wrong.
+While musical practices have in fact changed hugely (as recordings show, chapter 3), it would seem that attitudes have not, at least not enough to shake the structural oppressions at work here.
+This is still an unforgiving culture in which disobedience is punished and in which you are either aristocracy (composer, gatekeeper) or servant (performer), masculine or effeminate, white or not; and then within that, musical or unmusical, normative or wrong.
 The culture of 20th– and 21st-century WCM and its criticism, like that of much of contemporary society, is the culture of the 18th– and 19th-century West, preserved in musical practice just beneath the gorgeous surface of superlatively skilled performance which is the sounding equivalent of Classical and Romantic architecture and the decorative arts, built on capitalism and slavery.
 The survival of these attitudes in writing around WCM performance bears out much that’s been said above about the nature of WCM ideology.

 It’s clear by now that WCM reproduces the same oppressions we see in society more broadly: a white, straight, male, selectively-educated norm is held Naturally to embody and to perform supremacy, skill, technique, power, control, decent expressivity, understanding of and respect for tradition.
 WCM is the conservative establishment in sound.
 How ironic that it has so cut itself off from contact with the general conservative populace that it’s no longer a tool for which they can find a use.
 For that, at least, we may be thankful.